mrponuk/CC4D/README.md

     - The website is now live (this may take a few minutes).
 Go to your browser and enter: `http://127.0.0.1:4000/`
 - To stop the website run `docker compose down`

-## Creating Markdown Pages
+## Documentation

-You can see a basic tutorial for creating markdown files for the posts / projects [here](docs/markdown-tutorial.md).
+- You can see a basic tutorial for creating markdown files for the posts / projects [here](docs/markdown-tutorial.md).
-There is also a basic tutorial for adding team members to the Our Team page [here](docs/teams-tutorial.md).
+- There is also a basic tutorial for adding team members to the Our Team page [here](docs/teams-tutorial.md).

 ## Bugs and Issues